Fermat-ORG/fermat-framework/FERMAT-PROTOCOL.md

 #### Fund-raising Mechanism

 With the fund-raising mechanism, tokens are distributed to those who fund the initial development of the Fermat system.
-The funds collected are used to fund the development of the core of the Fermat system (core libriaries, api libraries and add-ons and the fermat.org web site).
+The funds collected are used to fund the development of the core of the Fermat system (core libriaries, api libraries, add-ons and the fermat.org web site).
 The tokens generated during the fund-raising are recorded as the genesis transaction of the Fermat's blockchain.

 #### Development Mechanism